Accurate Estimation of Mutual Information in High Dimensional Data: The Estimation Protocol: Justification and Details

 \paragraph*{2.
 Network Design and Critic Architecture.} Critic architecture should match the data modality.
-We use MLPs for simplicity and consistency across experiments, but CNNs or transformers \cite{vaswani2017attention} may be more appropriate in other tasks.
+We use MLPs for simplicity and consistency across experiments, but CNNs or transformers \citep{vaswani2017attention} may be more appropriate in other tasks.
 In practice, any architecture that effectively captures the statistics of the input may be used, as the critic is simply an embedding-to-MI pipeline.
-We have verified that CNNs also work in our setup on Noisy MNIST image data from Sec.~\ref{txt:guide} (not shown).
+We have verified that CNNs also work in our setup on Noisy MNIST image data from Sec.~\ref{txt:guide} (not shown), and used a ResNet-20 backbone for the noisy CIFAR-10/100 as shown in Fig.~\ref{fig:cifar_results}.

 Separable critics offer simplicity, modularity, and support for modality-specific parametrizations (e.g., using CNN for images and transformers for text), as well as faster computation via dot products.
 They also support variable embedding dimensionality, which plays a crucial role in practice.
 In contrast, concatenated critics jointly embed $(X,Y)$, capturing more complex interactions, but at the cost of more computation.
 They also do not provide a way to vary the latent dimensionality $k_Z$ explicitly.
 We recommend using concatenated critics only if the sample size is large, and computational resources are not an issue.
 Additionally, they should only be used if the critic dimensionality is not interesting to know, and the data modalities are homogeneous; so as to avoid mixing units.
 Finally, note that, in linear regimes (see Figs.~\ref{fig:low_dim_infinite_main} and \ref{fig:high_dim_infinite_main}), linear critics suffice and are significantly more efficient.